Visa for family members of foreigners who already have legal resident status in Spain and who wish to exercise the right to family reunification.

 5. Applicant's residence card.
 Certified photocopy of the applicant's Foreigner Identification Card, which must be unexpired.

 6. Documents proving family relationship with the applicant.

-Unmarried couples: Certificate of registration as an unmarried couple or, if the couple have not entered their relationship on a register, documents proving the couple's relationship dates back to before the applicant established their residence in Spain.
-Original and photocopy.
+- Unmarried couples: Certificate of registration as an unmarried couple or, if the couple have not entered their relationship on a register, documents proving the couple's relationship dates back to before the applicant established their residence in Spain.

 Foreign documents must be legalized or apostilled and, where applicable, must be submitted together with an official translation into Spanish.

 8. Medical certificate.
 Original and a copy of a medical certificate accrediting that the applicant does not suffer from any disease that could cause serious repercussions for public health pursuant to the 2005 International Health Regulations.
-Foreign documents must be legalized or apostilled and, where applicable, must be submitted together with an official translation into Spanish.
+If you do not use our template, foreign documents must be submitted with an official translation into Spanish.

 10. Proof of the representative's identity and capacity.
 If the applicant is a minor, a copy of the identity document or passport of the parent, guardian or representative and of the document constituting proof of kinship or guardianship or power of attorney or the document accrediting representation must be submitted.
 Original documents must be shown when submitting the application.
 Foreign documents must be legalized or apostilled and, where applicable, must be submitted together with an official translation into Spanish.

 11. Payment of the visa fee.
 The visa fee americans $140 and other nationalities $80.
 For nationals of Australia, Bangladesh, Canada, and the United Kingdom different rates are applied for reasons of reciprocity.
 In these cases, the amount of the fee must be consulted with the Consular Office.

 When necessary to assess the application, the Consular Office may request additional documents or data and may also ask the applicant to come in for a personal interview.